leanprover/logic_and_proof_lean3/semantics_of_first_order_logic.rst

 From this theorem, it is easy to deduce the completeness theorem.
 Suppose there is no proof of :math:`A` from :math:`\Gamma`.
 Then the set :math:`\Gamma \cup \{ \neg A \}` is consistent.
 (If we could prove :math:`\bot` from :math:`\Gamma \cup \{ \neg A \}`, then by the *reductio ad absurdum* rule we could prove :math:`A` from :math:`\Gamma`.)
 By the model existence theorem, that means that there is a model :math:`{\mathcal M}` of :math:`\Gamma \cup \{ \neg A \}`.
 But this is a model of :math:`\Gamma` that is not a model of :math:`A`, which means that :math:`A` is not a logical consequence of :math:`\Gamma`.

 The proof of the model existence theorem is intricate.
-Somehow, from a consistent set of sentences, one has to "build" a model.
+Somehow, from a consistent set of sentences, one has to build a model.
 The strategy is to build the model out of syntactic entities, in other words, to use terms in an expanded language as the elements of the domain.

 The moral here is much the same as it was for propositional logic.
 Because we have developed our syntactic rules with a certain semantics in mind, the two exhibit different sides of the same coin: the provable sentences are exactly the ones that are true in all models, and the sentences that are provable from a set of hypotheses are exactly the ones that are true in all models of those hypotheses.

 We therefore have another way to answer the question posed in the previous section.
-To show that a sentence is a tautology, there is no need to check its proof in every possible model.
+To show that a sentence is valid, there is no need to check its truth in every possible model.
 Rather, it suffices to produce a proof.

 Exercises
 ---------